huggingface/transformers/docs/source/en/quantization.md

 gptq_config = GPTQConfig(bits=4, dataset=dataset, tokenizer=tokenizer)
 ```

 Load a model to quantize and pass the `gptq_config` to the [`~AutoModelForCausalLM.from_pretrained`] method.
-Set `device_map="auto"` to automatically offload the model to a CPU to help fit the model in memory and allow the model modules to be moved between the CPU and GPU for quantization.
+Set `device_map="auto"` to automatically offload the model to a CPU to help fit the model in memory, and allow the model modules to be moved between the CPU and GPU for quantization.

 ```py
 quantized_model = AutoModelForCausalLM.from_pretrained(model_id, device_map="auto", quantization_config=gptq_config)
 ```

-Disk offloading is not supported if you're running out of memory because a dataset is too large.
+If you're running out of memory because a dataset is too large, disk offloading is not supported.
 If this is the case, try passing the `max_memory` parameter to allocate the amount of memory to use on your device (GPU and CPU):

 ```py
 quantized_model = AutoModelForCausalLM.from_pretrained(model_id, device_map="auto", max_memory={0: "30GiB", 1: "46GiB", "cpu": "30GiB"}, quantization_config=gptq_config)